All-optical switching at the two-photon limit with interference-localized states: Subspace projections of the two-photon Hamiltonian

 For the switch considered in the main text, Eq. \eqref{eq:time_small_gamma} sets the switching time $t_\text{switch}$.
 Since the sine term on the left-hand side of the equation is small, we can neglect it giving the equation

 where now $\epsilon$ represents the switching threshold.
-This equation is Eq.~\eqref{eq:switching_time_small_losses} in the main text, and it specifies that the switching time is inversely proportional to $\gamma$ and not dependent on the interaction.
+This equation specifies that the switching time is inversely proportional to $\gamma$ and not dependent on the interaction.
 In fact, both $t_{12}$ and $\delta$ scale similarly with the interaction strength $U$.